smartdevicelink/sdl_evolution/proposals/NNNN-remove-policy-mode-option-from-sdl-core.md

     - `EXTERNAL_PROPRIETARY` mode uses the HMI to optionally encrypt the policy table snapshot and to handle the PTU retry sequence
 2. `EXTERNAL_PROPRIETARY` mode supports a number of extra features, including several policy table fields that aren't implemented in `HTTP` or `PROPRIETARY` mode

-The `HTTP` and `PROPRIETARY` policy modes were created for the project first when the project first became open-source as a way of including a version of policies with reduced functionality.
+The `HTTP` and `PROPRIETARY` policy modes were created for the project when it first became open-source as a way of including a version of policies with reduced functionality.
 It was eventually decided to include the full feature in the open, which was when `EXTERNAL_PROPRIETARY` was added to the project (see [SDL Core 4.3.0](https://github.com/smartdevicelink/sdl_core/releases/tag/4.3.0)).

 Generally speaking, `EXTERNAL_PROPRIETARY` mode is the fully-featured version of policies, while the other two modes only support a subset of the features in `EXTERNAL_PROPRIETARY`.
 There is a significant amount of overhead in testing and development for policy-related features due to the need to support each of these modes.
 For these reasons, there is very little reason to continue supporting these older modes, as they are less versatile than `EXTERNAL_PROPRIETARY` mode.
 The goal of this proposal is to remove the `EXTENDED_POLICY` build option from SDL Core, reducing support only to `EXTERNAL_PROPRIETARY` policies.